2018 North Korea–United States Singapore Summit: Working-level meetings

 Both Trump and Kim met separately with Singapore Prime Minister Lee Hsien Loong.
 Kim met Lee on Sunday evening at The Istana.
 Trump met Lee on Monday afternoon, also at The Istana.
 He was accorded a bilateral meeting, followed by a working lunch and then an expanded bilateral meeting.
 During the meeting, Trump accepted President Halimah Yacob's invitation to make a State Visit to Singapore in November 2018, in conjunction with the 6th ASEAN-US Summit and 13th East Asia Summit.

 A working-level meeting was held between the United States Ambassador to the Philippines Sung Kim and Vice Minister of Foreign Affairs Choe Son-hui, at The Ritz-Carlton Millenia Singapore on Monday morning.
 The meeting lasted over two hours and was believed to further work out the details of the summit between Trump and Kim and to push forward their agendas.

 Meanwhile, North Korea's Minister of Foreign Affairs Ri Yong-ho met with his Singaporean counterpart Vivian Balakrishnan on Monday morning too.

 Pre-summit activities

 Trump's activities

 After meeting Singapore's Prime Minister, Trump and Secretary of State Pompeo met and thanked the team at the United States embassy in Singapore and Task Force 73 at Shangri-La Hotel.

 Trump then discussed the summit with South Korea's President Moon Jae-in in a 40-minute phone call, expressing that he is willing to take "bold decisions," while Moon said that South Koreans are praying for Trump to "create a miraculous result".
-He also spoke with Japan's Prime Minister Shinzō Abe on the phone.
+He also spoke with Japan's Prime Minister Shinzo Abe on the phone.